South Cave

 South Cave is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 14 mi to the west of Hull city centre on the A1034 road just to the north of the A63 road.
 North Cave is approximately 2 mi to the north-west.
 South Cave formerly held a town charter that has lapsed and the parish council no longer styles itself as a town.

 The civil parish is formed by the village of South Cave, the hamlet of Drewton and part of the hamlet of Riplingham.
 According to the 2011 UK Census, South Cave parish had a population of 4,823, an increase on the 2001 UK Census figure of 4,515.

-South Cave lies within the Parliamentary constituency of Haltemprice and Howden.
+South Cave lies within the Parliamentary constituency of Goole and Pocklington.

 History

 The name 'Cave' probably derives from "the fast-flowing one", being a stream from the Old English 'caf' meaning quick or swift.

 The settlement is listed in the Domesday Book as "Cave", and in the Cave Hundred of the East Riding of Yorkshire.
 At the time of the survey there were 31 households, 30 villagers and a priest, 12 ploughlands, woodland and a church.
 In 1066 Gamal son of Osbert held the Lordship, this in 1086 transferred to Robert Malet, who was also Tenant-in-chief to William I. South Cave Town Hall dates from 1796.